ethereum/eth-utils/README.md

 #### `add_0x_prefix(value)` -> string

 Returns `value` with a `0x` prefix.
 If the value is already prefixed it is returned as-is.
+Value must be a string literal.

 ```python
 >>> add_0x_prefix('12345')